-NOAA Fisheries will examine its efforts to deliver scientific information to management partners that addresses goals and objectives outlined in FEP or similar strategic planning documents.
-For regions without ecosystem relevant strategic planning documents, NOAA Fisheries will work under this goal and Goal 1.a to ensure that scientific information is made available to support emerging goals and objectives.
+NOAA Fisheries will examine its efforts to deliver scientific information to management partners that addresses goals and objectives outlined in FEPs or similar strategic planning documents.
+For regions without ecosystem-relevant strategic planning documents, NOAA Fisheries will work under this goal and Goal 1.a to ensure that scientific information is made available to support emerging goals and objectives.

-NOAA Fisheries' teams identified in Goal 1.c can assess and articulate regional decision-makers' ecosystem and climate science needs, and develop science plans to address those needs in coordination with other efforts such as IEA, CEFI, and protected resources and habitat programs.
-For each science need identified, managers and scientists should ensure the decision-making process provides a clear on-ramp for using the scientific information.
+NOAA Fisheries' teams identified in Goal 1.c can assess and articulate regional decision-makers' ecosystem and climate science needs (including ecological, social, and economic components), and develop science plans to address those needs in coordination with other efforts such as IEA, CEFI, and protected resources and habitat programs.
+For each science need identified, managers and scientists should ensure the decisionmaking process provides a clear onramp for using the scientific information.
 NOAA Fisheries will work internally and with external management partners to co-develop new management on-ramps when they do not exist.
 Direct engagement between scientists and management partners will ensure that scientists understand the policy questions addressed by managers, and ensure that staff and management partners understand the benefits and limits of NOAA Fisheries' best available ecosystem and climate science (Townsend et al. 2020, see Figure 2).